 From the early years, the organization quickly expanded to offer a variety of programs that focus on the educational, social, physical and recreational needs of adults and youth.
-In 2016, Wellspring directly impacted the lives of over 7,000 individuals through its direct service programs.
-A high percentage of those were involved with Wellspring on an ongoing basis.
+In 2018, Wellspring directly impacted the lives of 7,280 youth, family and seniors through its direct service programs.

 The West Central Neighborhood Committee and its work, being founded in such positive motivations, can look to the future with assurance and confidence that the work does and will continue to bear fruit. -Bill Moody, 1971